 If you’re still not feeling too confident, check around on local jobs boards for website designers – perhaps you could do a skills trade instead of cash payment?
 For example, writing the copy for their next website or giving them a bunch of free consultations.
 However you choose to get your business on the Internet, it’s important that you do have a presence.
 And as outlined above, it doesn’t have to cost the earth.

 Well, there is one other thing we’d love to tell you about – Crunch Chorus!
 It’s our own self-employed community, where you can interact with thousands of people embarking on their own freelance journeys.

-As a Crunch Chorus member, you’ll be able to download a range of free tools, spreadsheets, and business guides.
+As a Crunch Chorus member, you’ll be able to download a range of free tools, spreadsheets, and business guides - we've even got a post on scaling your business up quickly for those of you who have ambitions that simply cannot wait!
 You can also join our Crunch Chorus Facebook group, and share your experiences with thousands of self-employed people just like you.
 You may even find web designers there who could help you if you’re wanting to use a professional The best part?
 Crunch Chorus membership is completely free, and it always will be.